‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 East Anglian Daily Times

-‘NOW’ [‘Exposure’ prequel] at Edinburgh Contemporary Arts Trust, 28/11/07
+‘NOW’ [‘Exposure’ prequel] at Edinburgh Contemporary Arts Trust, 28 November 2007

-On Tuesday, contemporary vocal ensemble Exaudi gave a startling object lesson in just how flexible the human voice is.
-They huffed, puffed, popped and even sang a programme that encompassed the extreme demands of such radicals as Luigi Nono, Wolfgang Rihm and Michael Finnissy… The microtonal eccentricities of reclusive Italian aristocrat Giacinto Scelsi’s Tre Canti Sacri sent a chilling ring round the voluble Greyfriars acoustics, amplified by the mind-blowing dynamic range of this eight-piece ensemble… From the barely audible esotericism of James Saunders’s #281107 to Finnissy and Nono, Rihm’s Quo Me Rapis and onwards through the new works, Exaudi made this challenging repertoire seem easy and, more importantly, a thoroughly enjoyable experience.
+On Tuesday, contemporary vocal ensemble EXAUDI gave a startling object lesson in just how flexible the human voice is.
+They huffed, puffed, popped and even sang a programme that encompassed the extreme demands of such radicals as Luigi Nono, Wolfgang Rihm and Michael Finnissy… The microtonal eccentricities of reclusive Italian aristocrat Giacinto Scelsi’s Tre Canti Sacri sent a chilling ring round the voluble Greyfriars acoustics, amplified by the mind-blowing dynamic range of this eight-piece ensemble… From the barely audible esotericism of James Saunders’s #281107 to Finnissy and Nono, Rihm’s Quo Me Rapis and onwards through the new works, EXAUDI made this challenging repertoire seem easy and, more importantly, a thoroughly enjoyable experience.

 The Scotsman

-Italian programme at Aldeburgh Festival, 9/6/07
+Italian programme at Aldeburgh Festival, 9 June 2007

 EXAUDI – 12 musically superb and technically accomplished singers, 4 women and 8 men, directed by James Weeks – first set a contemplative mood by singing plainchant.
 This was followed by Three Tenebrae Responsories by Gesualdo, the aristocratic composer of intensely chromatic vocal works…EXAUDI’s performances here were luminous and haunting.
 They captured the murky mood of the music, which, in the reverberant acoustics of the beautiful church, dating partly from Norman times, had a hallucinatory effect.
 Luigi Nono’s astringently beautiful Sarà Dolce Tacere (1960) concluded the program.
 Do all the singers in EXAUDI have perfect pitch?
 I doubt it.
 Yet how else to explain that they were able to find and hold the pitches during the skittish, leaping passages of this complex 12-tone score?